FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

-This section describes how to configure access management when not using .
+This section describes how to configure access management when not using Central Governance.

 The concept of a local application is used by Transfer CFT when submitting transfer requests and executing the associated transfers.
 It corresponds